 We also use “cookies”.
 A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires.
 Cookies may collect and store your personal information.
 You may adjust your internet browser to disable cookies.
 If cookies are disabled you may still use our website, but the website may be limited in the use of some of the features.

-Personal information that is submitted to Midwich Australia websites it is protected both on and offline.
-Midwich Australia web pages that request information or allow transaction processing use the Hypertext Transport Protocol Security (HTTPS) protocol (excluding Test Drive and Accountant updates) which allows data to be transmitted in an encrypted form known as Secure Sockets Layer (SSL) - visit secure for details.
+Personal information that is submitted to Midwich New Zealand websites it is protected both on and offline.
+Midwich New Zealand web pages that request information or allow transaction processing use the Hypertext Transport Protocol Security (HTTPS) protocol (excluding Test Drive and Accountant updates) which allows data to be transmitted in an encrypted form known as Secure Sockets Layer (SSL) - visit secure for details.

-You can confirm that any Midwich Australia data-entry page is secure by checking that:
+You can confirm that any Midwich New Zealand data-entry page is secure by checking that:

 We may use your personal information for: